jgrable634/Thirallan-Alchemist-Edition/README.md

 4. There is a placeholder sprite: the Farmer Scene Sprite is a placeholder for the character: Pyrrhos.

-5. This mod has been created for the KOZ Modding Competition.
+5. This mod was originally created for the KOZ Modding Competition.